NHL-S-Vigmo/docs/README.md

 ```shell
 sudo apt install default-jdk
 ```
-  1. Create a new tomcat user, since the server shouldn't run under the root user.
+Create a new tomcat user, since the server shouldn't run under the root user.

 ```shell
 sudo useradd -r -m -U -d /opt/tomcat -s /bin/false tomcat
 ```
-  2. Download the latest version of tomcat from their website [Download Tomcat 9](https://tomcat.apache.org/download-90.cgi)
+Download the latest version of tomcat from their website [Download Tomcat 9](https://tomcat.apache.org/download-90.cgi)
 With the following command you download the version that was used during development `Tomcat 9.0.56` to the temp folder.

 ```shell
 wget http://www-eu.apache.org/dist/tomcat/tomcat-9/v9.0.56/bin/apache-tomcat-9.0.56.tar.gz -P /tmp
 ```

 Next up is to extract the downloaded file to the `/opt/tomcat` folder:

 ```shell
 sudo tar xf /tmp/apache-tomcat-9*.tar.gz -C /opt/tomcat
 ```

 In order to make upgrading in the future easy, create a symlink to the folder called `latest`:

 ```shell
 sudo ln -s /opt/tomcat/apache-tomcat-9.0.27 /opt/tomcat/latest
 ```

 Now we need to give the tomcat user ownership to this folder:

 ```shell
 sudo chown -RH tomcat: /opt/tomcat/latest
 ```

 And then set the executable flag on all scripts within the `bin` folder.
 (Remember this step when you change versions)

 ```shell
 sudo sh -c 'chmod +x /opt/tomcat/latest/bin/*.sh'
 ```

-  3. In order to run tomcat as a service, we need to create a `tomcat.service` file in the `/etc/systemd/system/` folder:"
+In order to run tomcat as a service, we need to create a `tomcat.service` file in the `/etc/systemd/system/` folder:

 ```shell
 sudo nano /etc/systemd/system/tomcat.service
 ```